-- Must be sure that user go with the selection of “Employees Centre” from all the available options
+- Must be sure that the user goes with the selection of “Employees Centre” from all the available options

 - Then go forward and click on the “Employee Name” and then select the “Payroll Info” option

-- To fill in all the details regarding the item, click on the “Item Name” and choose the garnishments items
+- To fill in all the details regarding the item, click on the “Item Name” and choose the garnishment items

 - After that, put your next click on all the company Contributions, additions, and deductions

 - In the end, click on the “Action field” and enter all the deducted amount

 Now Setup Liability Payment Schedule QuickBooks

 - From the drop-down preferences, select “Payroll Taxes and Liabilities”

 - user has to select the Edit Payment Dues option and click on it